Module 11: Eastern Orthodoxy

 Reviews

-Review Slides
+Review Slideshow

 Click the prev. and next buttons (bottom right of the slide) to move through the slides.
 You can also click on any thumbnail to go directly to that slide.

-Discussion/Reflection/Essay Questions
+Discussion/Reflection Questions

 This section contains questions for further thought and discussion from Module 11.
 It is recommended that you take time to think through these issues in order to thoroughly grasp the significance and explore the application of the material you are learning.
 These questions can also be used as essay questions in a classroom setting exam.
 Below, you will find links to the Response and Application Reflection Instructions for Individuals, and the Response and Application Discussion Instructions for Groups.
 And you will find a link to the detailed question document for this module.
-Or Click the Thumbnail below to view the questions in a simplified format.
+Or Click the banner below to view the questions in a simplified format.

 Discussion/Application Questions